openalea-incubator/lightvegemanager/doc/architecture.rst

 - .gitignore: files and folders to ignore by git

 - .readthedocs.yaml: config file for read-the-docs

+- requirements.txt: packages needed for read-the-docs in order to compile

 - README.md: Read Me file